914-Chu/CS126-amazing-adventure/README.md

 ### Automatic Testing - 12/20

-### Process - 16/20
+### Process - 18/20
-Commits could have more meaningful messages than "version 1"
+Commits could have more meaningful messages

 ### Presentation - 10/10